pjr93/tab-organizer/README.md

 2) Unpack the .zip file to a folder which will contain the app.
 (It should unpack to a folder "tab-organizer".
 You want it all to be contained)

-3) Depending on your version of chromium navigate to either:
+3) Depending on your version of chromium navigate (type/ copy paste the relevant link below to your address bar) to either:

 - brave://extensions
 - chrome://extensions